Akuli/python-tutorial/lists-and-tuples.md

 This can be confusing at first, but it's actually easy to explain.
 The problem with this code example is the `b = a` line.
-If we draw a diagram of this example it looks like this:
+If we draw a picture of the variables it looks like this:

 ![Same list.](images/samelist.png)